Back To Search Results

 3. The posterior column consists of the supra and interspinous ligaments, ligamentum flavum, and facet joints.

-Fractures involving two or more columns are termed unstable.
-CT is the imaging modality of choice in acute trauma to delineate the bony abnormalities and MRI to evaluate ligamentous injuries.
+Fractures involving 2 or more columns are termed unstable.
+CT is the imaging modality of choice in acute trauma to delineate the bony abnormalities, and MRI to evaluate ligamentous injuries.
 Additionally, MRI in spinal trauma will provide information on epidural hemorrhage, subarachnoid hemorrhage, cord compression, and cord transections.
-Any neurological deficits associated with spinal trauma should undergo an evaluation with MRI.
+Any neurological deficits associated with spinal trauma should undergo an evaluation with an MRI.
 When lumbar spine fractures are detected, the clinician should also assess for visceral injury, including the peritoneum and retroperitoneum.
 Approximately 51% of patients with transverse fractures also have a concomitant abdominal visceral injury.[15]

 Postoperative Lumbar Spine Imaging